How Countries are Lifting the Lockdown

 First of the Caribbean islands have decided to open their borders to travelers.

-St Lucia and Antigua have announced that they’ll begin easing the restrictions by welcoming flights only from the US.
-This will happen on June 4.
-Phase Two will begin in early June and is expected to include countries from Europe as well.
-More details will be revealed in the coming weeks.
+From 4 June, St Lucia and Antigua began easing the restrictions by welcoming flights only from the US.
+Phase Two has began in early June and some countries from Europe have been included as well

 New procedures will surround your trip to the Caribbean.
 Visitors are required to provide a negative Covid-19 test up to 48 hours after boarding their flight.
 The use of face masks and social distancing are expected by everyone.
 Travelers could be subjected to screenings and temperature checks, and health and safety protocols will be reinforced.